LaunchCodeEducation/lchs/src/chapters/functions/creating-functions.rst

       If someone unfamiliar with your code can read the function name and tell you what it does, then you chose a good name.

-      If you find yourself including a comment to describe what your function does, then you need to use a better name.

 #.
 For names with multiple words, separate the words with underscores (e.g.
    ``convert_score_to_percentage``).